 As we came home on this day, we didn’t expect to hear sounds coming from the house.
 They were like groans of someone in pain or pleasure.
 It was difficult to say but they were consistent and deep.

-“80% of people masturbate, and the other 20% are lying about it.”
-This is an old joke about masturbation.
+There is an old joke about masturbation, “80% of people masturbate, and the other 20% are lying about it.”
 It is a very common behavior, from teenagers to adults, even among people who have a sex partner.
 Masturbation is the first sexual act experienced by most males and females.
 For children who have reached the age of puberty, masturbation could be a normal part of the growing child’s exploration of his or her body.
 This could continue well into adulthood, and many do so throughout their lives.

 Let us define the term, “masturbation”.